How to Effectively Deal

 Avoid hot-button topics – If you get upset over religion or politics, cross them off your conversation list.
 If you repeatedly argue about the same subject with the same people, stop bringing it up or excuse yourself when it’s the topic of discussion.

+Be more assertive.
+Don’t take a backseat in your own life.
+Deal with problems head on, doing your best to anticipate and prevent them.
+If you’ve got an exam to study for and your chatty roommate just got home, say up front that you only have five minutes to talk.
 Manage your time better.
 Poor time management can cause a lot of stress.
 When you’re stretched too thin and running behind, it’s hard to stay calm and focused.
 But if you plan ahead and make sure you don’t overextend yourself, you can alter the amount of stress you’re under.
 Focus on the positive.
 When stress is getting you down, take a moment to reflect on all the things you appreciate in your life, including your own positive qualities and gifts.
 This simple strategy can help you keep things in perspective.

 No comments: